SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 # mainly related to verbs

-## grammatical person

-»⟮Grammatical person⟯« is ⟮＿the sm grammic fcategory＿⟯ that encodes various sememe(s)/semic features related to ⟮＿personal deixis＿⟯.
-⟮＿Grammatical person＿⟯ is most frequently realized in ⟮personal pronouns⟯ and ⟮verbs⟯ ^but sometimes also in other places
-⟮Most languages⟯ distinguish ⟮three⟯ ⟮＿grammatical person＿⟯ ⟮＿grammemes＿⟯.
-The three ＿grammemes＿ for ＿grammatical person＿ most commonly distinguished are ⟮first⟯, ⟮c_;second⟯ and ⟮c_;third⟯ ⟮c_;person⟯.

-table:grammatical person|deictically refers to
-»⟮First person⟯«|⟮The speaker⟯
-»⟮Second person⟯«|⟮The addressee⟯
-»⟮Third person⟯«|⟮neither speaker nor addressee⟯

 ### clusivity

 »⟮Clusivity⟯« is ⟮＿a sm grammic feature＿⟯ which is ⟮a subfeature of⟯ ⟮＿grammatical person＿⟯.